jafari1995/resume/Readme.md

 # 💼 Hamed Jafarinejad – Frontend Developer Resume (HTML Template)

-This project is a clean, responsive, and printable resume for **Hamed Jafarinejad**, a seasoned **Frontend Developer**.
-It's built entirely with semantic HTML and CSS, making it easy to maintain, deploy, and share as a portfolio piece or downloadable document.
+This project is a clean, responsive, and printable resume for **Hamed Jafarinejad**, a skilled **Frontend Developer** with over 4 years of experience.
+The resume is built using only semantic HTML and CSS, ensuring fast loading, easy maintenance, and full customizability for both web and print use.

 ---